stijn-dejongh/lovecraft_public_domain/raw_converts/dq.md

 been captured he could not guess; but fancied that the grey toad-like blasphemies had heard them inquire in Dylath-Leen concerning the way to Sarkomand and had not wished them to approach so closely the hateful plateau of Leng and the high-priest not to be described.
-For a moment he pondered on what he ought to do, and recalled how near he was to the gate of the ghouls&rsquo;
+For a moment he pondered on what he ought to do, and recalled how near he was to the gate of the ghouls' black kingdom.
-black kingdom.
 Clearly it was wisest to creep east to the plaza of twin lions and descend at once to the gulf, where assuredly he would meet no horrors worse than those above, and where he might soon find ghouls eager to rescue their brethren and perhaps to wipe out the moon-beasts